NARCISSUS AT THE PHARMACY

 Such a queasy pill.

-And the river such
+And the river is such

 an inattentive orderly.